tremorris1999/EWU-CSCD379-2022-Spring/Assignment5.md

 The purpose of this assignment is to solidify your learning of:

-- Creating CRUD interfaces
+- Creating CRUD interface in a SPA with auth
-dsawasdwasdwas- ASP.NET Core Indentity
+- ASP.NET Core Indentity
-- Use of JWTs
+- Use of JWTs as a bearer token
 - Using policy-based authorization

 ## Features

-- Create a editor for the available words ❌✅
+### Create an editor for the available words ❌✅
-  - Create an editable paged listing of words ❌✅
-  - Allow a text box for searching words which supports searching for words starting with letters specified ❌✅
-  - Only a logged in user can see the menu item to select the word editor ❌✅
-  - Any logged in user can change the common word flag ❌✅
-  - Duplicate words should not be allowed ❌✅
+  - Create a page named "WordEditor" that allows words to be edited ❌✅
     - Support deleting a word ❌✅
     - Support adding a new word ❌✅
     - Editing words is not supported ❌✅
+    - Duplicate words should not be allowed ❌✅
     - Support changing the common word boolean flag ❌✅
+  - Provide a text box for searching words which supports searching for words starting with letters specified ❌✅
+  - Provide a menu item for editing the words ❌✅
+    - Anyone and look at the word list ❌✅
+  - Any logged in user can change the common word flag ❌✅
+  - Only users over 21 years of age (based on birthday) with a claim of MasterOfTheUniverse can add and remove words ❌✅
+  - Users can be set up apriori there does not need to be a sign up mechanism ❌✅

 ## Turn in Process